TeiaCare/TeiaCareSDK/README.md

 * **Additional Utilities:** Discover more functionality with various modules like tasks, clocks, and observers, providing a broad spectrum of tools to address diverse development needs and enhance your applications.

-## Why Choose TeiaCoreSDK?
+## Why Choose TeiaCareSDK?

 * **Modular Design:** Pick and choose the modules you need, keeping your project lean and focused.
 * **Clear Documentation:** Comprehensive documentation with examples ensures smooth onboarding and understanding.
 * **Active Community:** Engage with our community for support, feedback, and collaboration.
 * **Tested & Reliable:** Enjoy peace of mind with well-tested and actively maintained code with mature CI/CD workflows.
-* **Production Quality:** TeiaCoreSDK runs in production environment serving thousands of devices on a daily basis.
+* **Production Quality:** TeiaCareSDK runs in production environment serving thousands of devices on a daily basis.

 ## What’s included in the SDK